bardyaxy/Restaurants-/README.md

  only applies it when the score is at least 60 (configurable via `YELP_MATCH_THRESHOLD`).
 If no strong match is found and a phone number is available, the script falls back to a phone-based Yelp search.
 Rows without a valid match are left unchanged and marked as `FAIL`.

+Ensure the `dela.sqlite` database exists (created by `refresh_restaurants.py`) and that `YELP_API_KEY` is set before running.
+If either is missing the script exits with a message explaining what is required.

 Set `YELP_DEBUG=1` to print debug information about failed lookups, including all Yelp candidate names returned for each query.